 Unfortunately, there is one bad habit that guitarists trying to play by ear pick up: they forget their sense of rhythm.
-You who have potentially many hours of guitar lessons behind you, you know this perfectly well, learning to play the guitar also means paying careful attention to the rhythm.
+You who have potentially many hours of guitar lessons for beginners behind you, you know this perfectly well, learning to play the guitar also means paying careful attention to the rhythm.

 To put it in its simplest terms: music isn’t only a matter of notes and melodies, rhythm is just as important.

 It’s true that getting to the point of being able to transcribe notes from a song by ear is an important accomplishment.
 Getting them on paper in just a second.
 But it’s just as indispensable that you pay attention to the tempo of the song.
 What musical style is it?
 What guitar-playing technique (arpeggio, chords, rhythm, back up, picking, tapping, sweeping…)?
 Where are the rhythmic transitions?

 In short, rhythmic transcription is just as important as the melody in order to play the songs you worked so hard to learn by ear!